The Japanese Letter-Writing Era: What Brought the Letter-Writing Period

 From about the middle of the Tokugawa period, more of the commoner's children were being taught to read and write.
 Japan started to change from this point of time, and fewer people were becoming illiterate.
 This brought higher chances of people writing things such as letters.

 More people were starting to travel far away from home.
 These were to carry out certain duties.
 Because of this letters became a more key source of communication.

 Another thing that brought the letter-writing period, was the establishment of the Hikyaku Postal Service.
 This service first opened in the Kantō area in 1729 and grew more as time neared the end of the 18th century.
 This growth was most likely what caused an increase in letters as a form of communication.

 Key Letter-Writers

 Key letter-writers during this period include people such as Yoshida Shoin.
 He had a collection of 245 letters.
 Some were very long and this interest began when he was about 21 in 1850.
 He got this interest from when he travelled beyond the boundary of his feudal domain to Kyushu.
-Kyushu was renown in Japan for being a great place of Chinese and Western studies.
+Kyushu was renowned in Japan for being a great place of Chinese and Western studies.
 Yoshida Shoin was put to execution on October 27, 1859, so he wrote farewell letters to family and friends of his.

 Yoshida Shoin's contributions to the letter-writing era were what brought the era to its peak.